LukeShortCloud/simpler_things_rpg/simpler_things.md

 | Move | 5 |  | Move objects around with the mind. |
 | Revive | 9 | | Revive a recently killed character. |
 | Thunderstorm | 7 | Yes | Manipulate weather by creating a thunderstorm in the casting character's hands.
 Does `7d4` damage. |

-## Quick Start

-* The Game Master (GM) decides the genre, time, and setting for a game.
-* Player Characters (PCs) use a Character Sheet and fill it out by following the Characters Creation guide.
-* (Optional) Each PC rolls `1d2` to determine if they start with a Good (1) or Bad (2) Omen.
-* PCs can interact with anything in the game based off of their Skills and the related Traits.
-This is called an Action.
-    * `TRAIT x d6`
-    * If they have an Expertise in a Skill, they can roll one extra six-sided die.
-    * (Optional) An Omen can be used once per game session to add two six-sided die (`2d6`) to the Action pool.
-* The GM decides how Challenging an Action is based on the situation.
-    * `CHALLENGE x d6`
-* The GM determines the output of an Action.
-    * Positive or Negative Pass = The PC successfully completes or fails their Action.
-    * Positive or Negative Side Effect = A good or bad side effect (related event) happens as a result of the Action.
-This is determined by the GM.
-    * Epic Event (four separate `1d6` dice naturally land on a 6) = The Action is so perfectly executed that something amazing happens.
-If the PC triggers an Epic Event, they can narrate what happens.
-        * If this is for a Weapons related Action, the damage will be doubled.
-* Combat
-    * Everyone rolls for their Turn Order.
-The characters with the highest number goes first.
-        * `1d12 + AWARENESS`
-    * For a Weapons Action to Pass, a character must get the same number of Passes as the number of Rank the Weapon has listed.
-        * If the Action Passes, the character rolls `WEAPON RANK x d4` for damage for normal handheld Weapons.
-For vehicle Weapons, the roll for damage is `WEAPON RANK x d10`.
-* Magic
-    * Works the same as any normal Skill check except it requires that a character has an Expertise in Magic to use it at all.
-    * If it Passes, the PC can narrate what happens as a result of their Action (within reason and with approval from the GM).

 ## Vocabulary